amannanrhe/urlShortener/README.md

 Run the following command to set the node version.
 Node 11.0.0 was used during development:
 `nvm use`

+Run the following command to install dependencies:
+`npm run install`

 Run this command to build client files and start node server on port 9000:
 `npm run serve`